kaliypsocraft/something-awesome/REPORT.md

     NOTE: This is still an area which requires more tinkering.
 The challenge which I wrote to an address was conducted using pwntools and the payload it produced used alot of different-sized
 !!! info Fixes :wrench:
-    Using a story made understanding GOT/PLT easier.
+    Using a story/analogy made understanding GOT/PLT easier.
 I made an analogy which is noted in `REPORT.md` about a new retail shop worker (`PLT`), their work directory to find items (`GOT`) and the customer (the binary).

-    Watching online tutorials from peop
+In hindsight I should've made everything a story as this would have improved my understanding even more.

+    Watching online tutorials from people such as [John Hammond](https://www.youtube.com/@_JohnHammondand) and [Razvi Overflow](https://www.youtube.com/playlist?list=PLchBW5mYosh_F38onTyuhMTt2WGfY-yr7) do binary exploitation exercises helped me map the same method to the `picoCTF` problems.
+Often times this was conducted if I spent a few hours not making any progress and hence had to to resort to

     To improve in binary exploitation, I practiced with tools like `GDB` (GNU Debugger) and `pwntools`, which helped me better understand register manipulation and memory management.
-Visual aids, such as online stack visualization tools, also allowed me to grasp the flow of stack frames and memory layouts.
+Visually drawing out a stack was useful in understanding what was occuring whenever I called a function or assigned a value to a variable.

-    Visualising format string vulnerabilities via drawing out a stack Reading the documentation provided by `printf(3) man` ([link](https://man7.org/linux/man-pages/man3/printf.3.html)) solidified my understanding.
+    Visualising format string vulnerabilities via drawing out a stack and visualising what the stack frame which encapsualte the `printf` function was doing.
+    Reading the documentation provided by `printf(3) man` ([link](https://man7.org/linux/man-pages/man3/printf.3.html)) solidified my understanding.